fordmason/Text-MultiMarkdown-XS/README.md

 * `output`: the output format (case insensitive string) - one of `html` (default), `text`, `latex`, `beamer`, `memoir`
+* `complete`: boolean indicating whether to output a complete document or just a fragment (default is to output a fragment)
+* `obfuscate`: boolean indicating whether `mailto:` links should be obfuscated (default is false)
-* `smart`: boolean indicating whether smart quote processing should be enabled
+* `smart`: boolean indicating whether smart quote processing should be enabled (default is false)
+* `use_metadata`: boolean to control whether metadata at the start of the input text is processed (default is true)

+A false value for a boolean option can be specified as `undef`, `0`, `"false"`, or `"off"`.
+Any other value is taken to be true.
+The string values `"false"` and `"off"` are case-insensitive.

 More options will be added in future versions of the module.